 View our excellent local transportation companies can help ensure a safe and memorable trip to and from the Napa Valley from a variety of locations.

 The San Francisco/ Vallejo Bay Ferry provides a scenic and leisurely route to the Napa Valley.
-The Ferry Building, located at the foot of Market Street, along the Embarcadero waterfront in downtown San Francisco, is accessible by BART (Bay Area Rapid Transit) from SFO.
+The Ferry Building, located at the foot of Market Street along the Embarcadero waterfront in downtown San Francisco, is accessible by BART (Bay Area Rapid Transit) from SFO.
 The Vallejo Ferry Terminal is just a block away from the Vallejo Transit Center, where connecting bus service to the Napa area via the VINE.

-Private transportation services, such as limousines, SUVs or busses, may be reserved for airport transportation as well as for Napa Valley winery tours.
+Private transportation services, such as limousines, SUVs or buses, may be reserved for airport transportation as well as for Napa Valley winery tours.
 Most services can schedule your appointments for both individuals and groups as well as arrange dining reservations.

 All major airports offer car rental stations to help visitors get to the Napa Valley.
-In the city of Napa you will find Enterprise, Avis, or Budget for car rental services.
+In the city of Napa, you will find Enterprise, Avis, or Budget for car rental services.

 Going car free doesn't have to be an all-or-nothing proposition.
-Even if you drive to Napa, leaving your car parked and taking advantage of bicycle tours, transit and walking, makes a difference.
+Even if you drive to Napa, leaving your car parked and taking advantage of bicycle tours, transit, and walking, makes a difference.
 Every car trip you eliminate helps improve the experience of visiting the Napa Valley – now and in the future.
 Transportation is responsible for nearly 40% of California's greenhouse gas emissions – and in the Napa Valley, that pollution is bad for the grapes that make the delicious wine you came to enjoy!

 The VINE is the fixed-route bus system in the County of Napa.
 All buses are wheelchair accessible.
 There are daily routes that run the length of the Valley, throughout the city of Napa, and extend to the Vallejo Ferry terminal.
 Weekday routes include access to El Cerrito Del Norte BART, Sonoma Plaza and the Suisun City Train Depot.